Our team

 Implementing partners

-PRRINN-MNCH is managed by a consortium led by Health Partners International, who run the programme's UK office, and also comprising GRID Consulting and Save the Children, UK.
+PRRINN-MNCH is managed by a consortium led by Health Partners International, who run the programme’s UK office, and also comprising GRID Consulting and Save the Children, International.

 The programme also has several associate and network partners: